TwistedInteractive/frontendmembermanager/readme.txt

-Field: HTTP Input
+Frontend Member Manager
 -------------------------------------------------------------------------------

-Version: 1.003
+Version: 1.005
 Author: Rowan Lewis <rowan@pixelcarnage.com>
-Build Date: 06th January 2009
+Build Date: 04th February 2009
-Requirements: Symphony 2
+Requirements: Symphony 2.0.1

 Installation
 -------------------------------------------------------------------------------

-1. Upload the 'membermanager' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'frontendmembermanager' folder in this archive to your Symphony 'extensions' folder.

-2. Enable it by selecting the "Member Manager" item, choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Frontend Member Manager" item, choose Enable from the with-selected menu, then click Apply.

 3. Read the documentation to setup your member driven website.